edinburghhacklab/hacklab-training/syllabuses/Workshop/Bantam Lathe/syllabus.md

     - Can verify by installing live centre in tailstock and checking cutting surface is aligned with tip.
     - Adjust height with disc on toolholder if need be.

+### Facing
+- Load diamond cutter to toolpost.
+Ensure power feed is disabled and turn on lathe.
+- Move carriage until cutting edge is approx 1mm to the right of the face.
+- Move cross slide until cutting edge of tool is within diameter of workpiece by approx 1mm.
+- Turn the compound slide wheel clockwise to bring cutting edge of tool into contact with the part.
+Listen for sounds of contact.
+Zero compound slide scale.
+- Slowly wind cross slide clockwise to just past centre of piece.
+- Wind one turn counterclockwise on compound slide.
+Wind counterclockwise on cross slide until tool is withdrawn to within 1mm of diameter of part.
+- Repeat until face is completely flat.

+### Turning
+- Lock diamond cutter to toolpost.
+Ensure power feed is disabled and turn on lathe.
+- Wind cross slide counterclockwise until tool is outside of part.
+Move carriage until tool is to the left of the face of the workpiece.
+- Wind cross slide clockwise slowly until the tool contacts the face.
+Zero the cross slide scale.
+Wind 1 turn counterclockwise.
+- Move carriage until tool cutting edge is approx 1mm to the right of the edge of the workpiece.
+Wind the cross slide 1 turn clockwise and then continue to the 10 mark.
+(This corresponds to 0.5mm cut depth.)
+- Slowly move carriage to perform full length of operation.
+Wind the cross slide counterclockwise one turn.
+Repeat until desired diameter is achieved.

+### Parting
+- Lock parting tool to toolpost.
+Adjust the workpiece in the chuck until the parting point is close to the jaws.
+- Ensure power feed is disabled and turn on the lathe.
+- Move the carriage until the right edge of the parting tool is approximately aligned with the left end of the part.
+Use the compound slide to adjust to within 0.5mm.
+- Very slowly, move the tool in until the part falls free of the stock.
+Do not attempt to catch it.
+- Power off the VFD and retrieve the part.

+### Using power feed
+#### Before use
+- Turn off the lathe.
+- Push the lever on the left face of the carriage down.
+- Push the lever on the front face of the carriage down.
+#### Cross feed
+- Press the three-position knob on the face of the carriage in, turning the carriage and cross slide wheels if necessary.
+- Turn on the lathe.
+- Pull the lever on the front face of the carriage up.
+#### Carriage feed
+- Ensure the lever on the left face of the carriage is positioned down and the lever on the front face of the carriage is pressed down.
+- If using, position the feed stop and tighten down.
+Test with the tool positioned away from the workpiece.
+- Pull the three-position knob out, turning the carriage wheel if necessary.
+- Turn on the lathe and pull the lever on the front face of the carriage up.
+#### After use
+- Turn off the lathe.
+- Push the lever on the carriage face down to disable.
+- Move the three-position knob to the middle setting.
+- If used, loosen the feed stop and move the far left.

+### Cleaning up
+- Swarf must be cleared using the shop vac or a dustpan and brush.
+- If coolant was used, any collected in the tray should be wiped up.
+- The carriage, tray, and motor enclosure should be cleared of debris and other items.

 ### Changing Chuck
 - Place wood beneath chuck to protect metal of lathe.
 - On each chuck camlock, align the line on the socket with line on the body.